-Area of Common Interest (ACI)
+Area of Common Interest (ACI) and Area of TSO Interest (ATI)

 - 1. The methodology for coordinated redispatching and countertrading shall include actions of crossborder relevance. - 2.
-The methodology for coordinated redispatching and countertrading shall enable all TSOs of the GRIT region to effectively relieve physical congestion on the elements of cross border relevance of the region, which constitute the Area of Common Interest (ACI), irrespective of whether the reasons for the physical congestion fall mainly outside their control area or not. - 3.
+The methodology for coordinated redispatching and countertrading shall enable all TSOs of the GRIT region to effectively relieve physical congestion on the elements of cross border relevance of the region, which constitute the Area of Common Interest (ACI) or the Area of TSO Interest (ATI), irrespective of whether the reasons for the physical congestion fall mainly outside their control area or not. - 3.
 The Italian and Greek systems are directly connected only via a HVDC interconnector, while the AC interconnection to the synchronous Continental European takes place via borders electrically far each other.
 Therefore changes in one system have no relevant effect on the other and the system security of Italian and Greek grids can be monitored separately, being each TSO responsible for its own control area. - 4.
-In the scope of this methodology for coordinated redispatching and countertrading the ACI is defined by evaluating the possible effect of redispatching and countertrading on its elements.
-Elements no or lowly affected by redispatching and countertrading are not considered of cross border relevance and, therefore, are not part of the ACI. - 5.
-The ACI refers to the parts of the grids of each TSO that are influenced by the flow in the HVDC interconnector and all other Italian areas which are sensitive to the exchanges between internal Italian bidding zones.
+In the scope of this methodology for coordinated redispatching and countertrading the ACI is defined by evaluating the possible effect of countertrading on its elements.
+Elements no or lowly affected by countertrading are not considered of cross border relevance and, therefore, are not part of the ACI. - 5.
+The ACI refers to the parts of the grids of each TSO that are influenced by the flow in the HVDC interconnector and which are identified according to the process defined in the day-ahead and intraday capacity calculation methodology for Greece Italy Region ("Greece-Italy TSOs proposal of common capacity calculation methodology for the day-ahead and intraday market timeframe in accordance with Article 21 of Commission Regulation (EU) 2015/1222 of 24 July 2015 establishing a guideline on capacity allocation and congestion management"). - 6.
+In the scope of this methodology for coordinated redispatching and countertrading the ATI is defined by evaluating the possible effect of redispatching on its elements.
+Elements no or lowly affected by redispatching are not considered of relevance and, therefore, are not part of the ATI. - 7.
+The ATI refer to the elements of the Italian system which are sensitive to the exchanges between internal Italian bidding zones.
+In consideration of the fact that Terna use a SCOPF function in order to realize a more optimized and efficient redispatching on all the Italian system, the ATI coincides with the entire Italian transmission network.